 - Always allow clear and open communication with your caregivers.
 Explain the objectives and their importance, and also ask for input on additional topics that they would like to cover.
 With platforms like showd.me, courses can be easily added on demand by talking with your dedicated Account Manager.
 This allows you the freedom to customize your training to the needs of your agency and your caregivers.

 - Determine how trainers will monitor the progress of caregivers during and after the training.

 One key to effective training is ensuring you use a mix of methods to deliver the content.
 Don’t just rely on one approach, such as written materials or lectures.
-Instead, use a combination of techniques, such as video conferencing, webinars, and web-based training.
+It is important to remember that all people have different learning styles!
+Ask your caregivers what their learning styles are, and cater to them as best as possible.
+Use a combination of techniques, such as video conferencing, webinars, and web-based training.
 This will help keep caregivers engaged and ensure that they’re able to absorb the material.

 Another important tip is to allow caregivers ample time to practice what they’ve learned.
 In a remote workplace, this may mean setting up some simulated work tasks or providing access to practice materials.
+Hands on learning will allow caregivers to put everything they have learned to the test.
 By giving caregivers opportunities to put their new skills into practice, you can help them solidify their knowledge and build confidence in their abilities.

 Another way to ensure that your caregivers get the most out of their training is by celebrating successes and learning from failures.
 When caregivers do something well, take the time to give them positive feedback.
 This will encourage them to keep up the good work.

 Similarly, don’t be afraid to politely point out when an employee makes a mistake.
 Use it as an opportunity to explain what they could have done better and how they can avoid making the same mistake in the future.